opis/docs/json-schema/2.x/data-keyword.md

 To use this keyword you must replace the value of the original keyword with an object having the following structure `{"$data": "json-pointer"}`.
-The value of the keyword will dynamically resolve to the value extracted by the [json pointer](pointers.html).
+The value of the keyword will dynamically resolve to the value extracted by the [JSON pointer](pointers.html).

 {% capture schema %}
 ```json